-Cats' fear and antisocial behavior can be caused by a variety of things.
-I like to use the H.I.S.S.
+Cats' fear and antisocial behavior can be caused by many different factors.
+To figure out just why your cat is having a tough time, you can apply the H.I.S.S.
 Test, which stands for health, instinct, stress, and symptom solvers, to try and figure out the reason behind a particular behavior.

 S=Symptom, Signs & Solutions

 Some cats (just like humans) are simply born less social than others.
 Some kitties are perfectly satisfied being near to people but prefer not to be touched, picked up, or handled.
 That means that, no matter what you do, you may wind up with a cat that will never sit on your lap.
 There are, however, some steps you can take to invite your cat to spend time near or even next to you.